Source: Visualizing

 - Perimeter

-Project--Sandra L. Arlinghaus, William E. Arlinghaus, and Kris
+Project--Sandra L. Arlinghaus, William E. Arlinghaus, and

 Oswalt.
 Lands on which people are buried